Judith Adem Owigar: codeHive

 CodeHive is a one-year residential program created by AkiraChix for young, motivated women between the ages of 18 and 24 years who come from under-resourced communities.
 This program includes full financial assistance, an opportunity at an internship, along with preparing recipients for technology-based employment and leadership roles.
 There are many requirements applicants must meet to be accepted into the program.

 Funding and Partnerships

-Owigar helped AkiraChix secure over US$800,000 in grant funding and build partnerships with organizations.
+Judith secured over $800,000 in grant funding and developed partnerships between AkiraChix and funding organizations such as InfoDev, GitLab Foundation, the US Embassy in Kenya, Safaricom, and the Swedish International Development Cooperation Agency (SIDA).